hydrusnetwork/hydrus/docs/running_from_source.md

 === "Linux"

+    !!! note "Qt compatibility"

+        If you run into trouble running newer versions of Qt6, some users have fixed it by installing the packages `libicu-dev` and `libxcb-cursor-dev`.
+With `apt` that will be:

+        * `sudo apt-get install libicu-dev`
+        * `sudo apt-get install libxcb-cursor-dev`

+        If you still have trouble with the default Qt6 version, try running setup_venv again and choose a different version.
+There are several to choose from, including (w)riting a custom version.
+Check the advanced requirements.txts files in `install_dir/static/requirements/advanced` for more info, and you can also work off this list: [PySide6](https://pypi.org/project/PySide6/#history)

     Run 'hydrus_client.sh' to start the client.
 Don't forget to set `chmod +x hydrus_client.sh` if you need it.

 === "macOS"